NALHN Staff information during COVID-19

-All visitors to our sites are required to wear a face mask in a high-risk setting (Hospital).
+All visitors to our sites are required to wear a face mask in a high-risk setting (Clinical areas or zone).

 Surgical masks and hand gel will be readily available near these signs and throughout both sites with our wonderful volunteers assisting with access to a mask for our visitors.

 The following are all symptoms of COVID-19.
 Any patients with any of the below symptoms must be placed in a single room (door closed) with ensuite/dedicated bathroom and have appropriate COVID-19 testing: